rezadlt/Aliens_Game_Player/README.md

 # Aliens_Game_Player
-This project is an interface for playing aliens games.
-It should control the character with eyes and jump with a loud sound (in Python) language.
+It's an interface for playing [aliens game](https://github.com/xamox/pygame/blob/master/examples/aliens.py).
+It should control the character with eyes and jump with a loud sound.